publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch94/m__us_usc_t7_s6516.md

     (a) __Peer review__

-        In determining whether to approve an application for accreditation submitted under [section 6514 of this title][/us/usc/t7/s6514], the Secretary shall consider a report concerning such applicant that shall be prepared by a peer review panel established under subsection (b) of this section.
+        In determining whether to approve an application for accreditation submitted under [section 6514 of this title][/us/usc/t7/s6514], the Secretary shall consider a report concerning such applicant that shall be prepared by a peer review panel established under subsection (b).

     (b) __Peer review panel__